edgarrc/DOTNETCORE-deploy/README.md

 ## My solution

-Create a docker image based on the last slim avaiable, that I will check from times to times, and add aspnetcore runtime 2.2 onwards
+Create a docker image based on the last slim avaiable, that I will check from times to times, and add aspnetcore runtime 2.2 onwards.

 Which means that when 4.x will be avaiable, I will update the last 4.x with 2.2 and 3.1 and so on.